fenilenvinileno97/advance-ds-environment/README.md

 # Final Project

-In this awesome project, we will find insights and relevant conclussions about renewable energies.
+In this awesome project, we will find insights and relevant conclussions about COVID-19 cases.

 ## Installation guide